ordermentum/steveo/README.md

 Steveo also bundles a task scheduling framework for Postgresql as an optional addon.

+Multiple tasks can be strung together to form workflows that will reliably handle errors and retry patterns.

 ## Installation

 This is a Node.js module available through the npm registry.